nextflow-io/nextflow/docs/config.md

 : When `true` turns on the generation of the execution trace report file (default: `false`).

 `trace.fields`
 : Comma separated list of fields to be included in the report.
-The available fields are listed at {ref}`this page <trace-fields>`.
+The available fields are listed at [this page ](trace-fields).

 `trace.file`
 : Trace file name (default: `trace-<timestamp>.txt`).